 What’s the best part of motherhood for you?

-If you could vacation anywhere in the world this winter where would it be?
+If you could vacation anywhere in the world this summer, where would it be?

 What’s something you have always wanted to learn?

-What are three things you always have with you?
+What three things do you always have with you?

 What’s one of your favorite guilty pleasures?